sanureet/ELT_Project/technicalreport.md

     2. population_by_country_2020.csv
     3. world-happiness-report-2021.csv
     4. world-happiness-report.csv
-we downloaded our data sets, cleaned any irrelevant columns and dropped duplicates , forming DataFrames.
+We downloaded our data sets, cleaned any irrelevant columns and dropped duplicates , forming DataFrames.

 Technologies used are: